mkotek/ginlong-mqtt/README.md

 # Overview
 This is a daemon that will listen on a port for connections from a Ginlong Solar Inverter.
-Currently tested with a Solis 4G Mini Single Phase Inverter (Solis-mini-1500-4G)
+Currently tested with a Solis 4G Mini Single Phase Inverter (Solis-mini-700-4G) running on firmware MW_08_0501_1.58.

-Many thanks go to Graham0 and his script for an older version. https://github.com/graham0/ginlong-wifi
+# Thanks
+graham0 for the inital script: https://github.com/graham0/ginlong-wifi
+dpoulson for the work on ginlong protocol: https://github.com/dpoulson/ginlong-mqtt

 # Details
 The Solis solar inverters come with the option for wired or wireless monitoring 'sticks'.
 These are designed to talk to their own portal at http://www.ginlongmonitoring.com/ where